The best instant pot turkey soup in just 30 minutes? Yep. This soul-warming, comforting soup is a quick, easy and yummy weeknight meal-in-a-bowl.

 - FINISH AND SERVE: Remove turkey from soup.
 Skim grease from top of soup with large spoon.
 Alternatively, refrigerate overnight in sealed container and skim congealed grease off top of soup the next day.
 Shred or dice turkey meat and discard bones.
 Add turkey meat and noodles.
 Stir in spinach (if using) until wilted for 1 minute.
 Taste again and adjust seasonings, adding salt and pepper, if needed.
 Sprinkle with fresh parsley if desired.
 Serve.

 - Instead of turkey thighs, use a turkey leg or wings.
 Or, sub in chicken instead.

-- Instead of fresh turkey, you can use turkey bones with meat on them from a cooked turkey.
+- Instead of fresh turkey, you can use turkey bones with meat on them from Thanksgiving leftovers.
 Roasted drumsticks or wings are great.

 - Broth options

 - Epicurious taste tests found the best chicken broths are: Swanson Chicken Bone Broth, Kitchen Basics Unsalted Chicken Stock, Brodo and Osso Good.